Terms and Conditions

 5.2 If we have to make any other changes to these Terms or the goods or services, we will notify you and you may then contact us to end the contract before the changes take effect and receive a refund for any goods or services paid for but not received.

 6.1 If there is any cost of delivery of any goods we will inform you of the cost over the telephone or in writing.
+If purchasing via our website, the cost of delivery and delivery arrangements are stipulated at the checkout stage.

 6.2 During the order process we will agree with you the estimated delivery date for the delivery of any goods and the provision of any services.